-The following is a guide to troubleshooting problems with Wilfley pumps.
-Common problems are analyzed and solutions are offered.
+The following is a guide to troubleshooting problems with pumps.
+Common problems are reviewed with suggested solutions.

-Obviously, it is impossible to cover every possible scenario.
-If a problem exists that is not covered by one of the examples, then contact a Wilfley Sales Engineer or Wilfley Distributor/Representative for assistance.
+It is impossible to cover every possible scenario.
+If a problem exists that is not covered by one of the examples, then contact your Distributor for assistance.